sanjay-namdeo/notes/database/index-rebuilding.md

 > You can remedy index fragmentation by reorganizing or rebuilding an index. **Rebuilding an index drops and re-creates the index**.
 This removes fragmentation, reclaims disk space by compacting the pages based on the specified or existing fill factory settings, and reorders the index rows in contiguous pages.

 When ALL is specified, all the indexes on the table are dropped and rebuilt in a single transaction.
 Reorganizing an index uses minimal system resources.
-It defragments the leaf level of clustered and nonclustered indexes on tables and views by physically reordering the leaf-level pages to match the logical, left to right, order of the leaf nodes.
+It de-fragments the leaf level of clustered and non-clustered indexes on tables and views by physically reordering the leaf-level pages to match the logical, left to right, order of the leaf nodes.
 Reorganizing also compacts the index pages.
 Compaction is based on the existing fill factor value.

 ### Reorganize
 **Reorganize is a light-weight** the process which goes through the existing index and cleans it up.
 It is a cleanup operation that leaves the system as it is without locking out affect tables and views.
 The organizing index is much better from an efficiency standpoint.